 Titanium 3D PSIs hold a promising future for such patients.
 The use of PSI for the reconstruction of oral and craniomaxillofacial defects should be considered an accurate alternative to non-custom-made implants.
 Automation allows for the application of safe, time-effective procedures not requiring specialized, and software-specific knowledge.
-Reconstruction of complex maxillofacial defects is challenging, and favourable outcomes are dependent on precise replacement of the missing or deficient tissue.
+Challenges are faced while reconstructing complex maxillofacial defects thus favourable outcomes are dependent on precise replacement of the missing or deficient tissue.

-Manual carving of autologous grafts and modification of generic implants may lead to suboptimal results.
-To improve the likelihood of achieving the desired contour results, implants must be customized to fit the particular reconstructive need.
+Sub-optimal results are expected while carving of autologous grafts manually and while modifying generic implants .To improve the likelihood of achieving the desired contour results, implants must be customized to fit the particular reconstructive need.